dsapab/hugo-theme-hello-friend-xt/README.md

 git submodule add -f https://github.com/pablods90/hugo-theme-hello-friend-xt.git themes/hello-friend
 ```

-This will install the repository as a sumbodule in the `themes/hello-friend` directory.
+This will install the repository as a sub-module in the `themes/hello-friend` directory.
 I do not encourage this approach, as dealing with git sub-modules is not optimal and requires extra steps and two nested repositories.
 If you intend to keep the theme decoupled, my advice would be to use Hugo Modules (step 1).

 ## How to configure